Chipsin

-mr are Korean traditional sandals made of straw.
+mr, also romanized rr, are Korean traditional sandals made of straw.
 Koreans have worn straw sandals since ancient times.
 They are categorized as mr (shoes with a short height), and the specific name can vary according to the materials used, as with mr, mr, mr, and mr.

 In the Joseon period, chipsin were worn mostly by commoners, working farmers.
 The shoes were meant for walking, and wore down quickly.
 A full day's worth of walking would often wear out a pair.
 As such, most people knew how to make the shoes themselves.
 This was even true of middle and even upper-class women; it was not "considered lowering for her to engage in making of straw shoes".

 They are very similar, especially in form, to mit'uri, which are also traditional Korean woven shoes.
 The difference lies primarily in materials; chipsin are typically made of straw, while mituri are made from hemp, Cyperus exaltatus, or cattail.